wp-plugins/copy-alerts/README.txt

 == Description ==

 If you are concerned about others copying your content or just want to know where your copy is being distributed, this plugin will make it easy to add a copy alert to any post or page.

-You will be notified via email with reports of copies of your content that are found.
+You will be notified via email when copies of your content are found.

 == Installation ==